rdelfin/pe_mentorship/week_2/ex_1.md

 This is a quick aside about how to get more information on programs.
-The internet can be a great source of information, but sometimes you want to get information about commands quicker from the terminal, or just need a quick references.
+The internet can be a great source of information, but sometimes you want to get information about commands quicker from the terminal, or just need a quick reference.
 For this, we have two mechanisms:

-- Most terminal (aka CLI) programs, have a `--help` flag.
+- Most terminal (aka CLI) programs have a `--help` flag.
 Append that to a program to get a short, summarised version of help for the program with basic usage information and a list of flags/arguments.
 For example, run `ls --help` to see what comes out
-- Many of the programs, specially those that come pre-installed on your system, have a man page. *man* here stands for manual.
-These are more long-form versions of the help command, including detailed instructions and usecases, often with plenty of examples.
-  You can run `man man` to read the man page on how to use `man` (there's some useful things there to check).
+- Many of the programs, especially those that come pre-installed on your system, have a man page. *man* here stands for manual.
+These are more long-form versions of the help command, including detailed instructions and use cases, often with plenty of examples.
+You can run `man man` to read the man page on how to use `man` (there are some useful things there to check).
 Run `man ls` to get the more detailed information on how `ls` works (you'll be surprised how many ways you can use that).

 ## Piping

-The last thing we'll discuss in this week, is piping.
-This is the operation of passing around the output of one program to the next, or to a file.
-This is basically how a lot of the work in Linux happens.
+The last thing we'll discuss this week is piping.
+This is the operation of passing around the output of one program to the next, or into a file.
+This is how a lot of the work in Linux happens.
 The basic design philosophy is, create small programs that do minimal things, and chain input/output between programs to perform more complex operations.
 This doesn't work out in practice for a lot of things, but for your terminal programs, this is the basic philosophy of how they were designed.